nicolasduminil/iam/README.md

     $KCADM create users -r myrealm -s username=john -s enabled=true -s "emailVerified=true" \
       -s "email=john.doe@emailcom" -s "firstName=John" -s "lastName=Doe"
-    $KCADM set-password -r myrealm --username john --new-password password1
+    $KCADM set-password -r myrealm --username john --new-password password1 create_keycloak_client \
-    $KCADM create users -r myrealm -s username=jane -s enabled=true -s "emailVerified=true" \
-      -s "email=jane.doe@emailcom" -s "firstName=Jane" -s "lastName=Doe"
-    $KCADM set-password -r myrealm --username jane --new-password password1
-    $KCADM create clients -r myrealm -f /opt/keycloak/customization/fe-client.json
-    $KCADM create clients -r myrealm -f /opt/keycloak/customization/be-client.json
+      "/opt/keycloak/customization/fe-acc.json" \
+      "/opt/keycloak/.fe-acc-secret"
+    create_keycloak_client \
+      "/opt/keycloak/customization/fe-ropc.json" \
+      "/opt/keycloak/.fe-ropc-secret"
+    create_keycloak_client \
+      "/opt/keycloak/customization/fe-sac.json" \
+      "/opt/keycloak/.fe-sac-secret"
     $KCADM create roles -r myrealm -s name=manager
     $KCADM add-roles --uusername john --rolename manager -r myrealm
-    $KCADM create roles -r myrealm -s name=employee
-    $KCADM add-roles -r myrealm --uusername jane --rolename employee
+    $KCADM add-roles --uusername service-account-fe-sac -r myrealm --rolename manager

-This is a `bash` script used to customize our Keycloak service by creating a new security realm, named `myrealm`.
-This realm contains two users, `john` and `jane` having the roles of `manager` and, respectively, `employee`.
-Two clients are created as well and their description is provided by the files `src/main/resources/fe-client.json` and, respectively, `src/main/resources/be-client.json`.
-These two clients correspond to our two
+This is a `bash` script using the `kcadm.sh` tool, to customize our Keycloak service by creating a new security realm, named `myrealm`.
+This realm contains one user, `john`, having the role of `manager`.
+Three clients are created as well and their description is provided by the files `fe-acc.json`, `fe-ropc.json` and, respectively, `fe-sac.json`, all located in the `src/main/resources/` directory of our project, which is mapped to the `/opt/keycloak/` one of the container file system.

-applications: `front-end` and `back-end`.
-We'll come back later with full details concerning these clients and there JSON definitions but, for now, let's have a quick look at the first one:
+Let's now look at each one of these description files.
+The file `fe-facc.json` defines an OAuth 2.0 client using the `authorization-code` grant type.

     {
-      "clientId" : "fe",
+      "clientId" : "fe-facc",
       "enabled" : true,
       "protocol" : "openid-connect",
       "publicClient" : false,